Fibrocalculous Pancreatic Diabetes

 - However, incretin-based therapies are best avoided

-- They often have brittle diabetes and prone to hypoglycemia
+- They often have brittle diabetes and are prone to hypoglycemia

 -